BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 Teams do not need to request anything from the platform team in order to make use of this operator in order to install Postgres community edition.
-If a team wishes to purchase a license in order to make use of the enterprise edition of the operator, teams should contact the [Olena Mitovska](mailto:olena.mitovska@gov.bc.ca) in order to discuss options - licenses are purchased collectively for ease of administration.
+If a team wishes to purchase a license in order to make use of the enterprise edition of the operator, they should contact [Olena Mitovska](mailto:olena.mitovska@gov.bc.ca) in order to discuss options - licenses are purchased collectively for ease of administration.

 ### Availability